KKhushhalR2405/Translator_GUI/README.md

 ## To Contribute

 All kinds of contributions are welcomed.
-To contribute, Create a Pull Request
+To contribute, Create a Pull Request or look for issues [here](https://github.com/KKhushhalR2405/Translator_GUI/issues)